galastrostats/general/git-tutorial/07-collaborating.md

 ```

-Then push the change to the *Owner's repository* on GitHub:
+Then push the change to your branch on the *Owner's repository* on GitHub:

 ```
-$ git push origin master
+$ git push origin pluto
 Counting objects: 4, done.
 Delta compression using up to 4 threads.
 Compressing objects: 100% (2/2), done.
 Writing objects: 100% (3/3), 306 bytes, done.
 Total 3 (delta 0), reused 0 (delta 0)
 To https://github.com/vlad/planets.git
-   9272da5..29aba7c  master -> master
+   9272da5..29aba7c  pluto -> pluto
 ```

-Note that we didn't have to create a remote called `origin`: Git uses this
-name by default when we clone a repository.
-(This is why `origin` was a
-sensible choice earlier when we were setting up remotes by hand.)

 Take a look to the Owner's repository on its GitHub website now (maybe you need
 to refresh your browser.)
-You should be able to see the new commit made by the
+You should be able to see the new branch made by the
 Collaborator.

-To download the Collaborator's changes from GitHub, the Owner now enters:
+Now we need to merge the changes.
+To do this, the Collaborator submits a pull request to the owner.
+To do this

+1. Switch to new branch in Github
+2. Click on the new pull request

+The Collaborator will then be given a review page that presents you with an overview of the changes, and a place to write a comment.
+After filling them in you can click `Create pull request`

+Now it is the owners job to review the proposed changes.
+On the owners gitub page, go to the pull requests tab, you should see a new pull request from the contributor.
+Click on it to review the suggested changes, add comments if necessary.

+Once you are ready to merge you can click `Create a merge commit` to merge the branch with master.
+Both the owner and collaborator can now pull the changes from master to their local copies by entering

 ```
 $ git pull origin master